auth0/docs/articles/protocols/saml/adfs.md

 ## Optional: Enable sign requests

-Optionally, you can sign your SAML requests to the AD FS server.
+Optionally, you can sign your SAML requests to the ADFS server.

 1. Go to the **Settings** page for your SAMLP Identity Provider in the Auth0 Dashboard.
 2. Enable **Sign Requests**.
 3. Just below the **Sign Requests** toggle is a link to download your certificate.
-4. Return to AD FS and load the downloaded certificate using the **Signatures** tab of the Relying Party properties dialog.
+4. Return to ADFS and load the downloaded certificate using the **Signatures** tab of the Relying Party properties dialog.

 ## Optional: Map additional claims

 You can add additional claim mappings if necessary.
-See [Connect Your Application to Microsoft AD FS](/connections/enterprise/adfs#add-additional-ldap-attributes) for details.
+See [Connect Your Application to Microsoft ADFS](/connections/enterprise/adfs#add-additional-ldap-attributes) for details.

 ## Enable and test your integration